FlyMandi/FlyMandi/00 - Hardware/Displays.md

     - `1366x768`, sometimes called 768p; The 16:9 XGA equivalent; Still found in some not-that-old budget laptops, like the 2015 Acer Aspire 3 (that I happen to own, lol).
     - `1920x1080`, other names: 1080p, FHD or Full HD; the most common resolution throughout the 2010s.
     - `2560x1440`, other names: 1440p, QHD or Quad HD; exactly 4x the size of HD and 100x the size of 144p.
 Sometimes called 'WQHD' just to distinguish from qHD.
+    - `3840x2160`, other names: 2160p, 4K UHD, 4K; 4x the size of 1080p and our infamous, very well known 4K.
+Known for many as 'the last resolution we'll ever need', but I'm sure that'll age just as well as the infamous [Bill Gates line](https://quoteinvestigator.com/2011/09/08/640k-enough/).
+    - `7680x4320`, other names: 8K UHD; Used for tech demos and insane projects like [these](https://www.holoxica.com/looking-glass-8k-gen2), but I'm sure that'll change in a couple generations of hardware.
+    - `15360x8640`, other names: 16K UHD; there are very few 16K-capable devices, let alone videos or similar media in this resolution.

 - `32:9` Aspect Ratio, also called "Ultrawide":